-- 1 Required automobile parking applies for all Residential Units in an Eligible Project (not just the restricted affordable units), inclusive of disabled and required guest parking, where applicable.
+1 Required automobile parking applies for all Residential Units in an Eligible Project (not just the restricted affordable units), inclusive of disabled and required guest parking, where applicable.
 All parking spaces provided shall comply with Subdivision 12.21 A.5 of the Code.
 Except that any combination of standard, compact or tandem spaces may be provided.
-Tandem parking spaces that do not comply with Subparagraph 12.21 A.5(h)(2) of the Code may be provided in any configuration as long as a parking attendant or an automated parking system is provided at all times. - 2 Pursuant to California Civil Code Section 1947.1, provided parking shall be sold or rented separately from the units in properties with 16 or more units, as verified by the Los Angeles Housing Department.
+Tandem parking spaces that do not comply with Subparagraph 12.21 A.5(h)(2) of the Code may be provided in any configuration as long as a parking attendant or an automated parking system is provided at all times.

+2 Pursuant to California Civil Code Section 1947.1, provided parking shall be sold or rented separately from the units in properties with 16 or more units, as verified by the Los Angeles Housing Department.

-- 3 The maximum increase in the allowable FAR permitted shall be equal to the table above, provided that any additional floor area provided through this Subdivisionsection is utilized only by residential uses.
+3 The maximum increase in the allowable FAR permitted shall be equal to the table above, provided that any additional floor area provided through this Subdivision is utilized only by residential uses.
 Any nonresidential uses shall be limited to the FAR associated with a site's underlying zoning prior to the application of any Incentive.

-Flexible parking structure designs that would facilitate possible future conversion of parking areas to active uses and create zoning flexibility to allow by-right conversion would not count as floor area and not be included in the calculation of Floor Area Ratio.
-Vehicle parking areas above ground will be counted as floor area and included in the calculation of Floor Area Ratio for projects using this incentive. - 4 The increase in height shall be applicable to an Eligible-Project over the entire project site parcel regardless of the number of underlying height limits.
-The height increase may be applied to the maximum allowable height in feet or stories permitted by the zone, including for mixed-use Projects-Housing Developments. - 5 Consistent with California Government Code Section 65915(p)(4), required parking spaces provided may be uncovered.
+4 The increase in height shall be applicable to a Project over the entire project site regardless of the number of underlying height limits.
+The height increase may be applied to the maximum allowable height in feet or stories permitted by the zone, including for mixed-use Projects.

+5 Consistent with California Government Code Section 65915(p)(4), required parking spaces provided may be uncovered.